entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 See also: [Entando JHipster Blueprint](../../tutorials/create/ms/generate-microservices-and-micro-frontends.md)

-## Entando Component Repository
+## Local Hub
-The [Entando Component Repository](../compose/ecr-overview.md) is used to store and retrieve shareable components so they can be used in multiple
+The [Local Hub](../compose/local-hub-overview.md) is used to store and retrieve shareable components so they can be used in multiple
 Entando applications across an enterprise.

 ## Entando Identity Management